aptech/docs/docs/CR-intquad1.rst

 ::

-    //Define function to be integrated
+    // Define function to be integrated
-    //with a second input
+    // with a second input
     proc f(x, a);
        retp(x.*sin(x .* a));
     endp;

-    //Create additional scalar argument 'a'
+    // Create additional scalar argument 'a'
     a = 3.14;

-    //Limits of integration
+    // Limits of integration
     xlim = { 1, 0 };

-    //Calculate integral, passing in extra input
+    // Calculate integral, passing in extra input
     //'a' as the final input to 'intquad1' y = intquad1(&f, xlim, a);